dsvanidze/vue-sfc-rollup/examples/sfc-rollup-vuetify/README.md

 # ATTENTION
 if you use `npm link`, I would advise you to not use it.
 It causes a lot of problems with vue bundles.
 Here is the great answer of @vatson, which saved me several hours of effort https://github.com/vatson/rollup-plugin-vuetify/issues/6#issuecomment-638515025.
 I use `npm pack` and it works great.
 Here is a good explanation how to use `npm pack` https://rimdev.io/npm-packages-and-tgz-files/.
+So, if you have used `npm link` with any bundling process, try to replace it with `npm pack`.
+If it works for you, you will save a lot of time and all other steps below.

 # How to use this repository locally